 - How many cards you have

 - The interest rates you are paying on each card, and

-- The total credit card debt owing.
+- The total credit card debt owed.

 Compare your Average Monthly Income to your total Average Monthly Expenses – is there money you could earmark for paying down your credit cards?
 If so, how much do you think you could pay your cards down by?
 Note: in the Average Monthly Expenses we have already accounted for the minimum payment that has to be made on each card.
 Let’s say that you have 5 credit cards and they look something like this: